adityadixit29/news-app/README.md

 # News Application

-In this project we have cloned the News Application project
+In this project we have built the News Application project

 ## Technologies Used